Hong Kong Social Distancing Rules For Covid-19: What You Can And Can’t Do

 If you have a staycation booked, you don’t need rush to cancel as hotels are permitted to remain open and will be following strict health and safety procedures.

-However, as of November 16, the number of people permitted in a hotel room is capped at four (unless in a group from the same family).
-Although spa services are remaining open for now, venues such as steam rooms and saunas must close.
+As of November 16, the number of people permitted in a hotel room is capped at four (unless in a group from the same family).

 See also: The Best Hong Kong Airbnb Properties For A Luxe Staycation Out Of The City

 Although wedding ceremonies are able to go ahead in Hong Kong, gatherings are currently limited to 20 people.
 After April 29, banquets will be permitted to serve up to 100 people, as long as staff are fully vaccinated and guests have at least one dose.

 Along with capping the number or people permitted to gather for such celebrations, no food or drinks are able to be served at wedding ceremonies.
 For those celebrating at restaurants of catering premises, social distancing rules of six people per table still apply.

 See also: Real Weddings: Inside Rina Hiranand & Aaron Davis's Chiang Mai Celebration

 The city's theme parks, Ocean Park and Hong Kong Disney have also been affected by the restrictions.